 Sidewalks: $80 million

 Funding for construction and rehabilitation of high and very high priority sidewalk segments and elimination of Americans with Disabilities Act (ADA) barriers and gaps in the sidewalk system.
 Funding priorities for new and rehabilitated sidewalk projects follow the Sidewalk and ADA Transition Plan.
-If approved, this funding would provide:
+This funding would provide:

 $50 million for new sidewalks.
 This funding would construct approximately 78 miles of new sidewalks, or 20% of the locations targeted in the Sidewalk and ADA Transition Plan.
 Funding would help address very high and high priority sidewalks within ¼ mile of all identified schools, bus stops, and parks, as well as sidewalks on both sides of arterial and collector streets and one side of residential streets.